Introduction

 datatable(myanalytes)

-To retrieve information from multiple pathways, input a vector of pathway names:
+To retrieve information from multiple pathways, simply input a vector of pathway names:

 myanalytes <- getAnalyteFromPathway(pathway=c("Wnt Signaling Pathway",